Temporary Event Notice Guidance

 • Put any children at risk

-If the police or EHO reject a late TEN, the event cannot go ahead.
+If the police or the authority that deals with environmental health late TEN, the event cannot go ahead.

-You could be fined if you make any false statements in your application for a temporary event notice, or face prosecution if you breach the terms of the notice.
-It’s important to get your application checked by an expert licensing solicitor to ensure that you’re not making any errors on your application.
+You could be fined if you make any false statements in giving your TEN, or face prosecution if you breach the terms of the TEN.
+It’s important to get your TEN checked by an expert licensing solicitor to ensure that you’re not making any errors on your notice.

 Need help applying for a temporary event notice?